Jerome Travers

-Jerome Dunstan "Jerry" Travers (May 19, 1887 – March 29, 1951) was one of the leading amateur golfers of the early 20th century.
+Jerome Dunstan "Jerry" Travers (May 19, 1887 – March 29, 1951) was one of the leading amateur golfers of the early 1900s.
 He won the U.S. Amateur in 1907, 1908, 1912 and 1913, the New Jersey Amateur three times, and the Metropolitan Amateur (New York) five times.
 He was regarded as one of the finest match play golfers of his time and had a famous rivalry with Walter Travis.
 He won the 1915 U.S. Open.

 Early life

-Travers was born on May 19, 1887 in New York City, New York.
+Travers was born on May 19, 1887, in New York City, New York.

 Golf career

 On September 16, 1905, a then 18-year-old Travers partnered with Herbert Strong to tie for second place, shooting 72, in a four-ball tournament held at Fox Hills Golf Club on Staten Island as part of the 1905 Metropolitan Open.
 The stroke play portion of the tournament was won by Alex Smith.

 In 1915 Travers won the U.S. Open at Baltusrol Golf Club, making him the second of the five amateurs to win the event.
 It was his only top ten finish in four appearances at the U.S. Open – he never entered the tournament again once he had won it.

 Although all of Travers' notable victories came as an amateur, he later became a teaching professional and gave exhibitions.